juancarlospaco/tradingview/README.md

 # Performance

-- Indicators are approx 900% Faster than the usual industry way using Python or JavaScript.
+- Indicators are up to 900% Faster than the usual industry way using Python or JavaScript.

 # More